AVVI94/Breakpoints.Avalonia/README.md

 #### Breakpoints not working for controls created outside of XAML or attached later to the logical tree

-- If you instantiate controls that rely on breakpoints (either the Breakpoint control or Breakpoint markup extension) outside of XAML  such as through a dependency injection container or in the code-behind  you need to set up a breakpoint provider proxy using binding.
+- If you instantiate controls that rely on breakpoints (either the Breakpoint control or Breakpoint markup extension) outside of XAML - such as through a dependency injection container or in the code-behind - you need to set up a breakpoint provider proxy using binding.
 This ensures that the breakpoint system is notified about breakpoint changes.

-    The reason for this setup is that when a control isnt yet attached to the logical tree, the system wont automatically search for a breakpoint provider.
+    The reason for this setup is that when a control isn't yet attached to the logical tree, the system won't automatically search for a breakpoint provider.
 For example, imagine you have a window acting as the breakpoint provider, and this window contains dynamic content that you set in code-behind or bind from a ViewModel.
-If you then instantiate a control to use within this dynamic content and use breakpoints in that control, the breakpoint provider wont be found because the control isnt yet in the logical tree.
+If you then instantiate a control to use within this dynamic content and use breakpoints in that control, the breakpoint provider won't be found because the control isn't yet in the logical tree.

-    To resolve this, you should bind the controls XAML to the breakpoint provider in the window.
+    To resolve this, you should bind the control's XAML to the breakpoint provider in the window.
 You can do so like this:

      ```xml
     r:Breakpoints.IsBreakpointProvider="true"